onmywayout/Mach-Eight-Sample-Project/README.md

 # Mach-Eight-Sample-Project
 This is the solution for the Mach Eight First Challenge

-To run this code simply enter to the given link
+To run this code simply enter to https://onmywayout.github.io/Mach-Eight-Sample-Project/

 OR download this code and run wiht Live Server on Visual Studio or any other HTML server